delicious-ai/HungarianAlgorithm/README.md

 ## Usage

 To use the algorithm, first specify a cost matrix.
+The `[i, j]` entry of this matrix defines the cost of assigning worker `i` to job `j`.

 ```swift
 let costMatrix = Matrix([